-DPCF was formed 25 years ago this year and is still going from strength to strength.
+DPCF was formed 26 years ago and is still going from strength to strength.
 There have been many changes and challenges over the years however we are all very proud of the many positive changes and achievements that have been made as a result of our continued work to deliver to the Community of Donegall Pass.
 The Forum grew out of the Donegall Pass Residents Community Group and still has a significant representation of residents on its Committee.

 The late Harry Todd served as an office bearer and Chairperson for many years until his passing in 2014.
-Our meeting room is proudly named after him and there is also a plaque in memory of him on a bench in the community garden.
-Harry is still sadly missed both within the Forum and the community.
+Our meeting room is proudly named after him and there is also a plaque in his memory on a bench in the community garden.
+Harry is still sorely missed both within the Forum and the community.
 We also pay tribute to the late Ken Orr who headed up our Community Education and Training section for many years until he retired one year before his passing in 2015.
 Ken was responsible for delivering educational programmes to countless residents over the years which made a positive impact on the lives of many.

 The Forum would not be the success that it is without the many community volunteers over the years who have given their time to contribute towards a Donegall Pass that continues to grow as an attractive, inclusive, vibrant and safe Community.

 “Many people are good at talking about what they are doing, but in fact do little.
 Others do a lot but don’t talk about it; they are the ones who make a community live.” ― Jean Vanier, Community And Growth

 Some of the Forums achievements include working in partnership with Belfast City Council to secure the land to develop the Donegall Pass Community Centre and in partnership with the Department for Education, the adaption and refurbishment of a building for use of the present day Youth Centre.